medic/cht-core/README.md

 ### Testing locally with devices

 Follow the steps below to use an Android device with a development build of your application.
-This process is relevant when running v3.5.0 or greater of the Community Health Application Framework since it relies on service workers, which requires a valid HTTPS certificate.
+This process is relevant when running v3.5.0 or greater of the Core Framework since it relies on service workers, which requires a valid HTTPS certificate.
 These steps will make your developer build accessible from your Android device by giving it a trusted URL created by _ngrok_.

 1. Create a ngrok account at https://ngrok.com/
 1. Follow instructions on downloading and linking your computer to your ngrok account.